richard-allcca/Next-15-Testlo-Shop/README.md

 # Ignore this step if you already have a schema defined.

 # Run this command to migrate your local Prisma Postgres database
-# Sync your Prisma schema with your database in production, after making changes to your Prisma schema.
+# Sync your Prisma schema with your database in production, too after making changes to your Prisma schema.
 npx prisma migrate dev --name init

 # Importa la estructura real de la base de datos a tu proyecto Prisma.